Consultations + design process

 During our Pre-Purchase Design Advice meeting we talk about big picture items such as:

-o buyer vision and long-term goals for the property
+o Your goals and long-term aspirations for the property

 Initial Consultation